C241-PS405/.github/profile/README.md

 # Derm.AI : Dermatologist AI Assistant
 ## Product-based Capstone Project by C241-PS405

-### Background
+### What's Derm.AI?
-We want to demolish facial health problem
+Dermatalogist AI or Derm.AI is an app to assist people in taking care of their skin problem conviniently.
 ### Features
 - Facial health problem detection
 - Skincare recommendation
 - Login and register